sanchitasurbhi/SeleniumAutomation/README.md

 Meet Surbhi Sanchita, a Software Engineer by profession.
 In a world where career paths are often carefully chosen, I took a delightful detour.
 Picture this: a curious mind who once tried to order a pizza online but ended up debugging the website or code instead.
 It was love at first byte! :upside_down_face:

 Despite not being a code fanatic by nature, I bring a fresh perspective to the world of software engineering.
-I always prefer to  approach each project with a blend of curiosity, practicality, and a touch of humor—because if you can’t laugh at a stubborn bug, what can you laugh at? :slightly_smiling_face:
+My endeavour always remains to approach each task with a blend of curiosity, practicality, and a touch of enthusiasm — because if a stubborn bug does not enthuse you, what else will !? :slightly_smiling_face:

 ✨**The technologies I have used in this project**✨